openUC2/UC2-Hi2/README.md

 ### Bill of material

-Below you will find all components necessary to build this device
+Below you will find all components necessary to build this device.
+An updated version in form of an excel sheet can be founde [here](UC2_Microscope_BillOfMaterial_Hi2.xlsx).

 #### Design files